-CSN, the largest and most ethnically diverse college in Nevada, is Southern Nevada's sole community college and enrolls approximately 35,000 students each year on three main campuses in North Las Vegas, Las Vegas, and Henderson.
-The college offers more than 150 degrees and certificates in more than 90 areas of study - with 23 degrees and certificates available entirely online.
+CSN, the largest and most ethnically diverse college in Nevada, is southern Nevada's sole community college and enrolls approximately 35,000 students each year on three main campuses in North Las Vegas, Las Vegas, and Henderson.
+The College offers hundreds of degrees and certificates in 70 academic programs - with 26 degrees and certificates available entirely online.
+CSN has made it a priority to provide an affordable, collaborative and welcoming environment that allows all students to shine.
 Read more here: csn.edu